Sky Devices Government Tablet: Price, Specs, 2026 Apply Now

 Provider Sky tablet status What current public pages show

-AirTalk Wireless Confirmed Catalog lists Sky Pad8, shows $59.99, comparison price $129, and Out Of Stock
+AirTalk Wireless Public listing visible Catalog lists Sky Pad8, shows $59.99, comparison price $129, and Out Of Stock.
+Verify live price and stock before applying.

 Cintex Wireless Transition path Public search snippet says Cintex Wireless is merging with AirTalk Wireless